TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 #### **3. Optimize Inventory Management**
 - **Align Inventory with Demand**:
-   - Use slicer insights to ensure sufficient stock for high-demand sizes (e.g., Large "Classic" pizzas).
+   - Use slicer insights to ensure sufficient stock for high-demand sizes (Large "Classic" pizzas).
 - **Reduce Waste**:
-   - Limit production of low-demand combinations (e.g., Small "Supreme" pizzas) and reallocate resources to better-performing options.
+   - Limit production of low-demand combinations (Small "Supreme" pizzas) and reallocate resources to better-performing options.

 #### 💡 **Pro Tips for Learners**